hep-mirrors/sherpa/Manual/source/manual/parameters/approximate-ew-corrections.rst

 ``HEPMC_USE_NAMED_WEIGHTS: true``.
 The alternative event weight names are either ``ASS<contrib>`` or ``MULTIASS<contrib>``, for additive and multiplicative combinations, correspondingly.
+See :ref:`On-the-fly event weight variations` for more information on variation weights and the variation weight naming scheme.

 .. _EWSud: